Google Store: Online

 On the Internet, the Google Store replaced the Devices section on the Google Play website.

+Pop-up stores

 London

 In March 2015, Google opened a store-within-a-store within a branch of British electrical retailer Currys, at Tottenham Court Road, London.
+It has since closed.

 Pop-up showroom

 In October 2016, Google opened Made by Google, a temporary pop-up showroom in the SoHo neighborhood of New York City.
 The space offered a glimpse at hardware products the company had recently developed, including the Pixel smartphone, Google Home smart speaker, and Daydream View virtual reality headset.

 Best Buy

 In November 2016, Google opened "Google Shop", a store-within-a-store where Google displays its hardware products.
 The Google Shops, available at select Best Buy locations in Canada, gives Google a retail presence that's "been key to building a premium mobile device customer base that’s sizable and loyal, and it’s not something Google has really had with its previous Nexus program".
 The Shops are "distinctly Google", with visual aesthetics featuring "light wood grain and gray fabric pairing up with playful hints of bright colors", along with "custom-created modular furniture that nests when standing room is limited, but can easily accommodate, say, a small group of students with stool seating in a pinch".
 In a comment to TechCrunch, Janell Fischer, Google's Director of Retail Marketing, said that "We love it when people can come in, discover, play and have fun and it just happens to be with technology.
 So we’ve really tried to layer on lots of different immersive sorts of experiences, some that are direct demonstrations of the product and product features, but some that are more exploratory and fun".
 Each Google Shop "could have unique digital content tailored to the city wherein it resides".